November 14, 2021 12 min read

 Apps are everywhere.
 Mindfulness apps are becoming more and more available.
 You can use them in your class to introduce new ideas and help your students focus on a new activity for each session.

 Calm is the leading app on the market right now.
-There are paid and free versions which you can use to teach your class the importance of meditating, calmness, and self-control.
+There are paid and free versions that you can use to teach your class the importance of meditating, calmness, and self-control.
 They even have some mini-courses designed specifically for children.

 Smiling Mind was specifically designed for young people in Australia.
 Taking your young class through the Bubble Journey, you can teach them activities for school and home.
 This wonderful app can give you everything you need to make the very most of your class time together in an engaging way that helps your learners.